 Explain to students that some presentations are made orally.
 Just like with written presentations, when they make oral presentations, students must present their ideas clearly and organize the information logically.
 In addition, they must support ideas with descriptions, facts, and details.
 However, oral presentations differ from written presentations.
 To give a successful oral presentation, they must make eye contact with their audience, use appropriate volume, and speak clearly, pronouncing all words correctly.
-Students should be reminded that oral presentations are a more formal mode of communication and therefore, they should use formal English when speaking.

-Tell students that the purpose of an informative presentation is to provide information about a topic or explain it.
+Tell students that there are different types of oral presentations.
+Each has a different purpose.
+The purpose of an informative presentation is to provide information about a topic or explain it.
 For example, an oral presentation telling how animals become endangered or extinct is informative.